-As stated in Note 1 Sofiyska Voda is party under the Concession Agreement with the Municipality of Sofia (Grantor), under which a specific right emerges for the Company to use public assets as well as an exclusive right to render water supply and sewerage services within the concession area - the territory of the Municipality of Sofia.
-Taking into account the concession contract with the Municipality of Sofia, the requirements of IFRIC 12 have been applied, and consequently an intangible asset "concession right" has been recognized in the financial statements of the Company.
-As the concession agreement includes a requirement for the Company to deliver construction services to the grantor in order to enhance the infrastructure, the Company delivers construction services in consideration for an enhancement to its right to collect higher tariffs from users of the network and records revenue as it performs the services for water supply, sewerage and waste water treatment to the customers on the territory of the concession.
+As stated in Note 1 Sofiyska Voda is party under the Concession Agreement with the Municipality of Sofia (Grantor), under which a specific right emerges for The parent company to use public assets as well as an exclusive right to render water supply and sewerage services within the concession area - the territory of the Municipality of Sofia.

+Taking into account the concession contract with the Municipality of Sofia, the requirements of IFRIC 12 have been applied, and consequently an intangible asset "concession right" has been recognized in the financial statements of The parent company.
+As the concession agreement includes a requirement for The parent company to deliver construction services to the grantor in order to enhance the infrastructure, The parent company delivers construction services in consideration for an enhancement to its right to collect higher tariffs from users of the network and records revenue as it performs the services for water supply, sewerage and wastewater treatment to the customers on the territory of the concession.